-The company's worldwide net oil-equivalent production in first quarter 2012 averaged 2.631 million barrels per day.
-About one-fifth of the company's net oil-equivalent production in first quarter 2012 occurred in the OPEC-member countries of Angola, Nigeria, Venezuela and the Partitioned Zone between Saudi Arabia and Kuwait.
-OPEC quotas had no effect on the company's net crude oil production for first quarter 2012 or 2011.
-At their latest meeting in December 2011, members of OPEC supported maintaining the current production level of 30 million barrels per day and made no change to the production quotas in effect since December 2008.
+The company's worldwide net oil-equivalent production in the first half of 2012 averaged 2.63 million barrels per day.
+About one-fifth of the company's net oil-equivalent production in the first half of 2012 occurred in the OPEC-member countries of Angola, Nigeria, Venezuela and the Partitioned Zone between Saudi Arabia and Kuwait.
+OPEC quotas had no effect on the company's net crude oil production for second quarter 2012 or 2011.
+At their latest meeting in June 2012, members of OPEC supported maintaining the collective production ceiling of 30 million barrels per day agreed upon in December 2011.

-The production outlook for 2012 is subject to many factors and uncertainties, including resolution of the Frade shut-in in Brazil.
-Excluding impacts from Brazil, the remainder of the company's portfolio currently remains on pace to meet the production guidance included in the 2011 Form 10-K. Other factors and uncertainties that may impact the production outlook include additional quotas that may be imposed by OPEC, price effects on entitlement volumes, changes in fiscal terms or restrictions on the scope of company operations, delays in project startups, fluctuations in demand for natural gas in various markets, weather conditions that may shut in production, civil unrest, changing geopolitics, delays in completion of maintenance turnarounds, greater-than-expected declines in production from mature fields, or other disruptions to operations.
+Production in any given year is subject to many factors and uncertainties, including additional quotas that may be imposed by OPEC, price effects on entitlement volumes, changes in fiscal terms or restrictions on the scope of company operations, delays in project startups or ramp-ups, or fluctuations in demand for natural gas in various markets, weather conditions that may shut in production, civil unrest, changing geopolitics, delays in completion of maintenance turnarounds, greater-than-expected declines in production from mature fields, or other disruptions to operations.
 The outlook for future production levels is also affected by the size and number of economic investment opportunities and, for new large-scale projects, the time lag between initial exploration and the beginning of production.
 Investments in upstream projects generally begin well in advance of the start of the associated crude oil and natural gas production.
 A significant majority of Chevron's upstream investment is made outside the United States.